Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 `-input` is the path for  `SUBJECTID_FOLDER`

 `-model` is the model name for segmenting lesions.
 It can be `DAGMNet_CH3`, `DAGMNet_CH2`, `UNet_CH3`, `UNet_CH2`, `FCN_CH3`, and `FCN_CH2`.
 These models were pretrianed by our data, as reported in our paper [cite:]

+`-bvalue` is used to specify the b-value to calculate ADC, if ADC is not given.
+It's 1000 by default.
+If ADC is given under subjectID folder, this option will be ignored.

 `-save_MNI`  is used to specify whether to save images in MNI space (DWI, b0, ADC, Normalized DWI and lesion predict).
 It's True by default.
 You can turn it off as `-save_MNI False`